elli95/Semester-Project-2/README.md

 3. Then run the `npm install` command in the terminal of the project.

+4. Then rin the `npm install bootstrap` command in the terminal of the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Contributing -->